Skip to main content

 Verifying the deputy's Identity and the Court of Protection Order

-We will need to verify the identity of every deputy who is to be named on the account.
+We will need to verify the identity of every deputy who needs to be named on the account.

-• A selfie.
-Please make sure this was taken within the last 24 hours and is completely unedited.
+• A recent selfie: Please make sure this was taken within the last 24 hours and isn't edited at all.

 To verify the Court of Protection Order, we will need to see: